Continuum of Care – Preparation Begins Early

-Self-care is key in breaking negative patterns and focusing on one’s own health and wellness.
-Our recovery coaches provide guidance and encouragement in healthy nutrition, specific exercises to relieve stress, and meditation practice in order to live on life’s terms with contentment and ease.
+Importantly, practicing self-care can help break negative patterns and help ensure daily sobriety.
+Our recovery coaches provide guidance and encouragement in healthy nutrition, specific exercises to relieve stress, and meditation practice in order to live with contentment and ease.

 While interventions may feel exhausting and emotionally draining, the process can be liberating and reaffirming for everyone.
 The key is to have a professional interventionist team and highly trained recovery coaches by your side.

-At Whole Families, we meet family members wherever they are in their lives and help them take the next step toward their own health and wholeness.
+At Whole Families, we meet families wherever they are in their lives and help them take the next step toward their own health and wholeness.

 Holistic Support for the Newly-Recovering Person

-Stepping back into daily living can feel overwhelming for a newly- recovering person.
-Whole Families offers recovery coaching to help ease re-entry, provide care and support for as long as it takes to help the recovering person adopt positive lifestyle choices to prevent relapse.
+As we’ve mentioned, stepping back into daily living can feel overwhelming for a newly- recovering person.
+We offer guidance, encouragement and accountability to help ease re-entry.
+Importantly, we provide this care and support for as long as it takes.
+We do this to help the recovering person adopt positive lifestyle choices in order to prevent relapse.

-We provide recovery coaches who specialize in drug addiction, alcoholism, and disordered eating.
-Each of our coaches is experienced in the field of the recovery and know what it’s like to try and live without one’s drug of choice.
-We know how some days will be harder than others.
+Our recovery coaches specialize in drug addiction, alcoholism, and disordered eating.
+We are experienced in the field of the recovery and know what it’s like to try and live without one’s drug of choice.
+We know some days will be harder than others.
 How life’s curve balls can tip us off balance.
 How we may have relationships that need repairing, rebuilding, or letting go.

-Whole Families recovery coaches provide a holistic approach to life without drugs, alcohol and disordered eating.
+Whole Families recovery coaches provide a holistic approach to life without addiction.
 We teach those new in sobriety how to manage life one day time with acceptance, contentment and a sense of ease.

 Early sobriety can be challenging.
 People, places and things can be a trigger.
 Our coaches walk with the newly sober person to strategize how best to handle conflicts and potential temptations in a positive, healthy manner.
 We teach mindfulness practices to empower the newly sober person in a way of life that promises freedom and peace.